Gin Cocktails: The Best 25 Recipes

 Garnish: 3 Olives

-How To Make a Dirty Martini
+How To Make a Dirty Martini Gin Cocktail

 Combine all ingredients into a mixing glass over ice.
 Stir for 20 seconds and double strain into a martini glass.
 Drop the olives into the glass on a cocktail stick.

-The Gibson Cocktail Recipe
+18. The Gibson Gin Cocktail Recipe

 Ingredients